Project-Books/book-project/CONTRIBUTING.md

 Firstly, thank you for taking an interest in contributing!

 As with the code of conduct, this contributing document may change over time, so please ensure that you stay up-to-date with it.
+Multiple versions of this document may exist, so please always refer to the [version on the master branch](https://github.com/knjk04/book-project/edit/master/CONTRIBUTING.md).

 ## Code of Conduct